Zdristi/fetfinder/README.md

 ## Dark/Light Theme

-FetFinder supports both dark and light themes:
+FetDate supports both dark and light themes:
 - Toggle between themes using the moon/sun icon in the top navigation bar
 - Your theme preference is saved in your browser
 - Default theme is light